 S1.2 Mathematical Model Description

 Let be the set of ages, be the set of sexes, and U be the set of all possible tobacco product use status N-tuples considered in the model.
 Furthermore, let F denote the set of childbearing ages for females.
-Then Equations (1) through (9) provide a mathematical representation of the model, and Table S1-1 defines key model parameters and variables.
+Then Equations (1) through (9) provide a mathematical representation of the model, and Table A defines key model parameters and variables.
 Given that much of the data necessary to develop parameters is provided on an annual basis, time steps are generally taken to be one year increments, and parameters and variables are defined and described accordingly.
 A different sized time step could certainly be used, and interpretation of parameter and variable definition would need to change accordingly.

 (1)